Updated 25/05/2026

 Verbal Intelligence Shows Clear Dose-Response Pattern

-Importantly, Matrix Reasoning scores remained unaffected across all iodine status groups, suggesting the impact is specific to verbal cognitive domains.
-The research findings held consistent regardless of the child’s sex, indicating a universal vulnerability during early fetal development.
+Matrix Reasoning scores remained unaffected across all iodine status groups, according to the ALSPAC study, suggesting the impact is specific to verbal cognitive domains.
+The pattern did not differ by sex, as reported by Keestra and colleagues.

 Thyroid Hormone Gap in Early Pregnancy